 Focus on Soft Skills

 Soft skills are important.
 They make you a better coworker, employee, and customer service provider.
 Even better, these skills are transferable.
 They’re needed in nearly every position.
 If you can work as a team player, solve problems, empathise with others, negotiate, and manage your time well, let the hiring manager know about this.
 Shifting the focus from the lack of hard skills (domain expertise) to soft skills can make your application more attractive.

 Show You Understand The Company and The Industry

 You may not have experience in this field, but you can show an overall understanding of the industry in general, and the specific company to which you are applying.
 Your best tool is knowledge.
-Subscribe to industry related blogs and publications.
+Subscribe to industry-related blogs and publications.
 Explore company websites, and read their press releases.
-Get to know some industry related terms, and use them (correctly) in your cover letter.
+Get to know some relevant terms, and use them (correctly) in your cover letter.

 Emphasize Internships, Education and Volunteer Work